sharoncornelius/idpf-specification/idpf_specification.md

 VF/PFINT_DYN_CTL_N registers.
 (VF/PFINT_DYN_CTL_N is per vector control register while N represents the function vector index.).

-- Upon interrupt assertion, the INTENA flag is automatically cleared by Device.
+* Upon interrupt assertion, the INTENA flag is automatically cleared by Device.
 This prevents new interrupts from being issued until the interrupt is enabled once again by SW.
-- Software enables the interrupt by setting the INTENA flag and clearing NO_INT_MODE flag in the relevant VF/PFINT_DYN_CTL_N register.
+* Software enables the interrupt by setting the INTENA flag and clearing NO_INT_MODE flag in the relevant VF/PFINT_DYN_CTL_N register.

 Setting or clearing *INTENA*, not as part of an interrupt handling routine, might lead to race conditions and therefore it is expected that software never clears *INTENA* and clearing of *INTENA* always be done by hardware.

-## Interrupt causes
+## Interrupt Causes

 This section lists all interrupt cause clients (sources).